top of page

 Another critical reform is incentivising productivity and investment.
 Lowering corporate tax rates or offering targeted relief for research and development can attract foreign investment and encourage domestic firms to scale up.

 Similarly, revisiting VAT thresholds and business rates could ease pressure on small enterprises, fostering entrepreneurship and job creation.
+By adjusting these rates, we can create a more supportive environment for startups and small businesses, allowing them to thrive.

 Personal taxation also needs attention.
 Adjusting income tax bands and National Insurance contributions to reflect inflation and living costs would increase disposable income, stimulating consumer spending—a vital driver of economic growth.